odap-ac-uk/manual/ODAP_manual.md

 pandoc ODAP_manual.md --toc --filter pandoc-crossref --reference-doc ../_branding/odap-style.docx -o auto-generated/ODAP_manual.docx
 -->

-**This document is a shared description for the internal team of the core operational components of the ODAP.
-It records key decisions made in meetings as a reference for the future**
+**This document is a shared description for the internal team of the core purpose, scope, operational components, and governance structure of the ODAP.
+It provides an introduction and a reference.**

-**Rule for all communications: We absolutely must include both sides of the platform in all communications/diagrams.
-If we don\'t people get confused about what ODAP is.**
+**Rules for all communications: We absolutely must include both sides of the platform in all communications/diagrams.**

 # What is the Outbreak Data Analysis Platform (ODAP)?